cloudify-cosmo/docs.getcloudify.org/content/plugins/gcp.md

 **Derived From:** [cloudify.nodes.Root]({{< relref "blueprints/built-in-types.md" >}})

 A GCP InstanceGroup.
 This is used to configure failover systems.
-InstanceGroups can be configured to scale automatically based on load, and will replace failing Instances with freashly started ones.
+You can configure InstanceGroups to scale automatically, based on load, and to replace failing Instances with freashly started ones.

 **Properties:**

-  * `gcp_config`
+  * `gcp_config` -
-    A dictionary of values to pass to authenticate with the GCP API.
+    A dictionary of values to pass, to authenticate with the GCP API.

     *default:* {}
-  * `additional_settings`
+  * `additional_settings` -
-    Additional setting for instance group
+    Additional settings for an instance group.

     *default:* {}
-  * `use_external_resource`
+  * `use_external_resource` -
-    Indicate whether the resource exists and use existing (true) or if Cloudify should create new resource (false).
+    Indicates whether the resource exists and is to be used (`true`) or if Cloudify should create new resource (`false`).

     *type:* boolean
     *default:* False
-  * `name`
+  * `name` -
-    Optional instance name.
-By default it will be instance group id.
+    An optional instance name.
+By default it is the instance group ID.

     *type:* string
     *default:*
-  * `named_ports`
+  * `named_ports` -
-    A list of named ports defined for this instance group, the expected format is: [{name: 'name', port: 1234}, ... ].
+    A list of named ports defined for this instance group.
+The expected format is: [{name: `name`, port: `1234`}, ... ].

     *default:* []